Vitamin B complex - detailed information

 Recommended daily dose: 3 μg

-Vitamin B1, also Thiamine , aneurin or popularly known as the “mood vitamin”, is a water-soluble vitamin from the B complex.
-It was given the name Vitamin B1 because it was the first compound of the vitamin B group that scientists were able to isolate.
-This vitamin is particularly essential for the functioning of the muscles and nervous system, as it is involved in the transmission of nerve impulses, among other things.
-As a coenzyme, it plays a major role in the metabolism of carbohydrates and is important for the extraction of energy from sugars.
-Vitamin B1 strengthens the Ability to concentrate and improves the Memory performance as well as general physical constitution.
-Vitamin B1 is also needed for elevated blood glucose levels, as can occur with poorly controlled diabetes mellitus.
+Vitamin B1, also known as thiamine, aneurin, or popularly known as the "mood vitamin," is a water-soluble vitamin in the B complex.
+It was given the name vitamin B1 because it was the first B vitamin to be isolated by scientists.
+This vitamin is particularly essential for muscle and nervous system function, as it is involved, among other things, in nerve impulse transmission.
+As a coenzyme, it plays a major role in carbohydrate metabolism and is important for the production of energy from sugars.
+Vitamin B1 strengthens concentration and improves memory, as well as general physical fitness.
+Vitamin B1 is also needed for elevated blood glucose levels, which can occur in poorly controlled diabetes mellitus.
 Since the body can neither produce vitamin B1 itself nor store it in large quantities, regular intake through food is essential for your health.

-Larger amounts of vitamin B1 are found primarily in pork muscle meat, pork schnitzel and chicken breast.
-Fish, savoy cabbage, pulses, unpolished brown rice, corn, potatoes, mushrooms, peas, zucchini, fennel as well as whole grain products, oat flakes and wheat germ also serve as sources of the vitamin.
-Your eating habits therefore determine how good your supply of vitamin B1 is.
+Larger amounts of vitamin B1 are found primarily in pork muscle meat, pork schnitzel, and chicken breast.
+Fish, savoy cabbage, legumes, unpolished brown rice, corn, potatoes, mushrooms, peas, zucchini, fennel, as well as whole grain products, oatmeal, and wheat germ also serve as sources of the vitamin.
+Your dietary habits therefore determine how well you get enough vitamin B1.

-The German Nutrition Society (DGE) lists in a table the recommended dosage of vitamin B depending on age and gender.
-For men between 25 and 65 years of age, the reference value is 1.2 mg, for women in the same age group it is 1 mg.
-Male adolescents have the highest requirement.
+The German Nutrition Society (DGE) provides a table listing the recommended vitamin B dosage depending on age and gender.
+For men between 25 and 65 years of age, the reference value is 1.2 mg, and for women of the same age group, it is 1 mg.
+Male adolescents have the highest requirements.
 Boys between 15 and 19 years of age need 1.4 mg of vitamin B1 per day.
-The group with the second highest requirement are pregnant women in the 3rd trimester and breastfeeding mothers, with a recommended daily dose of 1.3 mg.
+Pregnant women in their third trimester and breastfeeding mothers are the group with the second highest requirements, with a recommended daily dose of 1.3 mg.

 • You eat few whole grain products and legumes